barca-reddit/esbuild-typescript-turborepo/README.md

 }
 ```

-### Windows Users

-This repository won't work out of the box on Windows system (unless you are using WSL or something similar), because the watch script inside of project root uses the `rm` command to clean turborepo's `cache` directory between builds.
-You can remove `rm -rf cache &&` and write your own implementation.

 ## Useful resources:

 -   [Video: Turborepo Tutorial | Part 1 - Typescript, Eslint, Tailwind, Husky shared config setup in a Monorepo](https://www.youtube.com/watch?v=YQLw5kJ1yrQ) by Leo Roese.